dxos/dxos/docs/design/halo-spec.md

 }
 ```

+#### Keypair types

+- IDENTITY - Agent's root of authority.
+The private key is only used during Identity creation and destroyed immediately afterwards.
+  - Can issue credentials: IdentityGenesis, IdentityRecovery, HaloSpace, AuthorizedDevice, PartyMember.
+- DEVICE - Individual device keys used to sign credential.
+Obtain delegated credentials to issue credentials on behalf of IDENTITY via AuthorizedDevice credentials.
+  - Can issue credentials: AdmittedFeed.
+  - Can sign credentials on behalf of IDENTITY: PartyMember.
+- SPACE - (Also called PARTY) Space's root of authority.
+The private key is only used during genesis and destroyed immediately afterwards.
+- FEED - Used to identity feeds, and sign feed messages.
+Associated with a single device and identity.
+- RECOVERY - Can be used to create a new HALO Space and admit a new device to an identity.

 #### 4.1.3.
 HALO Genesis

 1. Agents first create an Ed25519 key pair that represents an Identity key.
-2. The key pair can be recovered from a \[TODO: 24-word] seed phrase.
-3. The key pair is used to construct a special ECHO Space, which implements the Agent's HALO.
+2. An IdentityGenesis credential is created an signed by the Identity key.
+3. One or more IdentityRecovery credentials are signed by the Identity key, they setup the keys (with 24-word seed-phrases)
+that can be used to recover the identity in case no devices are available.
-4. A second key pair is generated for the Space and both this key and the Identity are used to sign Genesis messages (see below).
+4. A space keypair is generated for the ECHO Space.
+It acts as a communication medium between Agent's devices and a credentials store.
+All of the mentioned credentials are recorded in that space.
+  a.
+Normal space-creation credential sequence is written to the space: SpaceGenesis, PartyMember, AdmittedFeed.
-5. A hash of the Space public key is used as a discovery key (or topic) to locate other peers that belong to the Halo.
+  b.
+A hash of the Space public key is used as a discovery key (or topic) to locate other peers that belong to the Halo.
+  c.
+HaloSpace credential is created and signed by the identity key.
+It links the space key with the identity.
+5. Device keypair is generated.
+AuthorizedDevice credential is created.
+7. Optional IdentityInfo message can be written to set the profile information, such as username.
-6.  **NOTE**: The identity private key is only used to generate the HALO and to recover an identity.
+6.  **NOTE**: The identity private key is only used to generate the HALO.

 #### 4.1.4.
 Device Authorization and Authentication